-Fred Keller is currently serving his first term in Congress, after being elected in a special election to fill the unexpired term of Congressman Tom Marino.
+Fred Keller is currently serving his second term in Congress, after being elected in a special election to fill the unexpired term of Congressman Tom Marino.
 Prior to Congress, Fred served five terms in the Pennsylvania House of Representatives, where he developed a proven record of working hard to grow Pennsylvania's economy and attract jobs, standing up for taxpayers, promoting agriculture, and tirelessly supporting local families and businesses.

 During his 25-year career at Conestoga Wood Specialties, Fred rose to serve as Plant Operations Manager at the company’s Beavertown facility, managing over 230 employees and a $50 million-dollar annual budget.
 While building his career at Conestoga, Fred started his own successful small business managing properties and serving as a general contractor.